-The Heusler compounds are an exciting class of intermetallics due to their ability to adopt a wide range of tunable electrical and magnetic properties, including metallicity, half metallic ferromagnetism, superconductivity, and narrow band gap semiconducting behavior with large thermoelectric power factors.
-Additionally, some of the Half Heuslers are predicted to be topological insulators and Weyl Semi-metals, making this family a candidate system for creating multifunctional topological heterostructures and exploring the new physics that emerges at their interfaces.
+The Heusler compounds are an exciting class of intermetallics due to their ability to adopt a wide range of tunable electrical and magnetic properties, including metallicity, half-metallic ferromagnetism, superconductivity, and narrow and wide bandgap semiconducting behavior with large thermoelectric power factors.
+Additionally, some of the Heuslers are predicted to be topological insulators and Weyl Semi-metals, making this family a candidate system for creating multifunctional topological heterostructures and exploring the new physics that emerges at their interfaces.

 A not so obvious feature of half-Heusler alloys is that those containing either 8 or 18 valence electrons per primitive unit cell tend to be semiconductors despite being composed of metallic elements.
 These closed shell electron arrangements (eg. d10 + s2 + p6 = 18) enable a semiconducting gap to open between the bonding and antibonding states.
 The rule of 18 allows for covalent hybridization of the transition elements; however, the Z element plays a critical role in not only supporting the hybridized bonding with the transition metals but in accommodating the extra d electrons necessary to stabilize the system.
-The small band gap semiconducting nature of the half-Heuslers and the vast compositional variations that are possible has spawned a great deal of interest in exploiting these material properties for thermoelectrics.
-The rapidly rising density of states and p-orbital states near the band edges are expected to contribute to the large power factors in half-Heuslers.
-Additionally, as the valence electron count is slightly increased or decreased through alloying, it ideally provides a means of determining if the material will be p-type or n-type.
+The small band gap semiconducting nature of the half-Heuslers and the vast compositional variations that are possible has spawned a great deal of interest in exploiting these material properties for thermoelectrics and infrared communication.
+Alloying these materials allows for studies of the metal-to-insulator transition.